 He has supplied countless exclusive retail boutiques, both locally and abroad, which include ABC Carpet and Home in New York City and The Conran Stores worldwide.

 Anthony served an apprenticeship with the pottery doyenne Kim Sacks from 1988-1990.
 He learnt hand-building with Charmaine Renzon who taught him everything he knows about building large pots

 Kim was travelling frequently during this time and Anthony began taking Kim’s pottery classes whilst she travelled.
 Anthony’s love affair with teaching was immediate!
-He loved the sacred space it creates and the community it forms.
-He also loved the way he could guide and teach people to make beautiful vessels.
+He loved the sacred space it creates, the community it forms.
+He and the way he could guide and teach people to make beautiful vessels.

 Anthony saw an advert for a pottery teacher at Ernest Ullman Recreation Centre in Morningside, Johannesburg.
 He applied for the position and took over the studio where he created a buzzing hive of creativity, teaching approximately 80 people over 6 classes a week.

 During Anthony’s prolific production years, he always kept his hand in teaching.
 His staff knew that on a Tuesday morning and Thursday evening, he was not available.